Shrivatsa-Deshmukh/Dynamic-Mode-Decomposition/README.md

 * **Key Idea:** Augments standard DMD by using a larger set of **nonlinear observable functions** (e.g., polynomials, radial basis functions) instead of just the original state variables.
 * **Why It Matters for EEG:** This is the primary DMD variant for tackling **non-linear dynamics**.
 It allows the method to approximate the Koopman operator more effectively, enabling the capture of complex brain dynamics that linear DMD would miss.
-* **Implementation Insight:**
-    > Choosing the “right” observables is critical.
-A larger set increases accuracy but also computational cost and the risk of overfitting.
-Kernel methods or dictionary learning can help automate this selection.

 ### 3. Wavelet-Based (WDMD) & Multi-Resolution (mrDMD)